nicobenz/GameStudies-ActionRequests/README.md

 - [x] use word-level n-grams of variable sizes
 - [x] calculate keyword importance for every n-gram using term frequency
 - [x] plot relative importance for every keyword for all games and by genre
+- [ ] expant analysis to all verbs instead of chosen verbs to avoid bias
-- [ ] improve preprocessing
+- [ ] change preprocessing to only include verbs used in imperative fashion in tf value calculation
+- [ ] cluster verbs to treat synonyms as the same verb (using cosine similarity on spaCy vectors?)
+- [ ] calculate ANOVA or other tests to check for significant differences between genres
 ## Current challenge
-Change preprocessing to only include tokens used as actions verbs in an imperative way, calling the player to do a certain action like "go and talk to the innkeeper", "slay the dragon" or "bring me a shrubbery".
+Find time to continue...